DominoMarama/OpenGL/README.md

 Install the qmake add on for premake by running `./scripts/Linux-UpdateQmake`

-Run `./tools/premake5 gmake2` to generate the pro files in a build folder.
+Run `./tools/premake5 qmake` to generate the pro files in a build folder.

 Open `build/OpenGL.pro` in QT Creator and before configuring the project, expand the kit details and edit each build directory to remove anything QT Creator added.
 The directory should end with `*/OpenGL/build` and all build types have the same one.